 DOE received a few additional comments relating to methodology that did not fit into one of the categories above.
 AGA and APGA asked DOE not to achieve reductions by encouraging Federal agencies to only use electricity supplied by nuclear energy rather than renewable energy.
 (AGA, No. 16 at p.
 2; APGA, No. 17 at p.
-6) The American Wood Council (AWC) commented that DOE needs to reference not only LEED as a tool for energy reductions, but also Green Globes and the NAHB Standard.
+6) The American Wood Council (AWC) commented that DOE should reference not only LEED as a tool for energy reductions, but also Green Globes and the National Association of Home Builders (NAHB) Standard.
 (AWC, No. 18 at p.
 2) DOE notes that all nuclear power is produced by regulated utilities and there is no mechanism for utility customers to get credit for nuclear-generated electricity under today’s rule.
 There is currently no way for a non-utility to purchase nuclear-generated electric power as there is for electricity produced from renewable energy sources under arrangements like PPAs or RECs.
+However, DOE does recognize that on-site deployment of small modular reactors (SMRs) may be possible in the future and that some agencies may be in a position to rely on SMRs for energy.
+DOE requests comment on how the potential future use of on-site SMRs could be addressed in the final rule.

 DOE acknowledges that, to the extent LEED is referenced as a possible resource for fossil fuel reductions, it should have also referenced other green building rating systems (GBRS) such as Green Globes and the NAHB Green Standard.
 Although DOE has added these GBRS in the Reference Resources section below, DOE notes that these systems do not provide specific guidance that could help designers achieve the level of reductions called for in today’s rule.

 E. Petitions for Downward Adjustment

 Upon petition by an agency subject to the statutory requirements, ECPA permits DOE to adjust the applicable numeric fossil fuel-generated energy consumption percentage reduction requirement downward with respect to a specific building, if the head of the agency designing the building certifies in writing that meeting the requirement would be technically impracticable in light of the agency’s specified functional needs for the building and DOE concurs with the agency’s conclusion.
 (42 U.S.C.
 6834(a)(3)(D)(i)(II)) ECPA further directs that such an adjustment does not apply to GSA.
+In today’s rulemaking, DOE proposes a downward adjustment process for new construction and separate processes for major renovations that are whole building renovations and for major renovations that are limited to system or component level renovations.

 1. Technical Impracticability and Cost as a Basis for Downward Adjustment